tedmoore/schelp2/docs/Classes/DebugFrame.md

 ```

 ### `args`
 Returns an [Array](../Classes/Array.md) of the argument's values, if there are no arguments, returns a [Nil](../Classes/Nil.md).
-This does not contain the argument names, which must be accessed through the [#-functionDef](#-functiondef).
+This does not contain the argument names, which must be accessed through the [functionDef](#functiondef).
 ```supercollider
 { thisFunction.getBackTrace }.().args == nil;
 { |a, b, c| thisFunction.getBackTrace }.().args == [nil, nil, nil];